-- to determine the compensation of our CEO and other executive officers; - to establish, review and evaluate, and amend as necessary, employee compensation, plans, policies and procedures; - to review and approve any employment contracts, severance agreements or similar arrangements between the Company and any executive officer of the Company; - to review and discuss with management the relationship between the Company's policies and practices for compensating employees, risk-taking incentives and risk management; - to review, monitor, and make recommendations concerning incentive compensation plans; - to oversee shareholder engagement with respect to executive compensation matters; - to recommend the compensation of directors; and - to conduct an annual self-assessment and present the results to the Board through the Nominating and Corporate Governance Committee.
+- · to determine the compensation of our CEO and other executive officers; - to establish, review and evaluate, and amend as necessary, employee compensation programs, plans, policies, practices and procedures for management employees and employees generally; - to review and approve any employment contracts, severance agreements or similar arrangements between the Company and any executive officer of the Company; - to review and discuss with management the relationship between the Company's policies and practices for compensating employees, risk-taking incentives and risk management; - to review, monitor, and make recommendations concerning incentive compensation plans; - to oversee shareholder engagement with respect to executive compensation matters; - to recommend the compensation of directors; and - to conduct an annual self-assessment and present the results to the Board through the Nominating and Corporate Governance Committee.

-Our Compensation Committee is comprised of James B. Perry (chair) and E. Scott Urdang.
+Our current Compensation Committee is comprised of James B. Perry (chair), E. Scott Urdang and Joseph W. Marshall, III.
+Mr. Marshall was appointed to our Compensation Committee in 2022.
 The Compensation Committee has the authority to delegate any of its responsibilities, along with the authority to take action in relation to such responsibilities, to one or more subcommittees as the Compensation Committee may deem appropriate in its sole discretion.